 Why do we raise our pigs in the forest?

 Pigs are well suited to forested environments and mixed terrain.
 Trees provide shade to keep them cool in the summer and are excellent back scratchers.
-Grass Roots pigs are raised in batches of between 40–80 per paddock, where they have lots of space to root, scratch, and wallow in mud, if they’re so inclined.
+Grass Roots pigs are raised in small herds, where they have lots of space to root, and wallow in mud, if they’re so inclined.

 How do pigs help a sustainable farmer?

-As a result, better grasses grow—which improves air quality and makes nutrient-dense food for the cows and chickens who will eventually come behind and graze the field.
+As a result, better grasses grow.
 This rotational, symbiotic land management enables a farmer to improve her land while simultaneously raising multiple batches of healthy animals—which provides her with a sustainable income.
 And because pigs can spend all of their lives in the woods—areas of land where raising anything else for food is just about impossible—she also has a more diversified, efficient production system.

 So, forested pork is not only more delicious and nutritious, it’s also more sustainable.